brucek/trolly/README.md

 ## npm Scripts

 * `npm run lint` - Lint the source and unit tests
-* `npm run build` - Build a distributable version of the library
+* `npm run build` - Build a production version of the library
+* `npm run postbuild` - Build a development version of the library
 * `npm run dev-server` - Run the development server ( port 5000)
-* `npm run prebuild` - clean up the dist folder
-* `npm run test` - Runs the unit tests with karma
 * `npm run test:browser` - Runs the unit tests with karma and Chrome
 * `npm run karma:server` - Runs the unit tests with karma and PhantomJS
 * `npm run karma:watch` - Runs the unit tests with karma tests and continuously run the unit tests as you make changes to the source and test files themselves
+* `npm run mocha:browser` - Runs the unit tests together with the spec runner ( open port 8080 in the browser)
+* `npm run mocha:server` - Runs the unit tests on the server
+* `npm run mocha:watch` - Runs the unit tests on the server, and continuously run the unit tests as you make changes to the source and test files themselves
 * `npm run coverage` - Generate a coverage report
-* `npm run spec` - Runs the unit tests with Mocha
-* `npm run spec:watch` - Runs the unit tests with Mocha and continuously run the unit tests as you make changes to the source and test files themselves

 * `npm run packages` - Shows all installed dependencies
 * `npm run package:purge` - Remove all dependencies
 * `npm run package:reinstall` - Reinstall all dependencies
 * `npm run package:updates` - Generate a list overview for newer dependencies
 * `npm run package:upgrade` - Automaticly upgrade all dependencies and update package.json

 ## Unit tests

-Units tests are done in the background and visible in the cli together with the generated coverage report.
+This project uses Mocha to run your unit tests, it uses Karma as the test runner, it enables the feature that you are able to render your tests to the browser (e.g: Firefox, Chrome etc.).

+To run the tests in the project, just simply `run npm karma:browser`.
+If you have Chrome installed, it will be automatically launched as a test service for you.
+PhantomJs are used to run karma server side.
+Just simply `run npm karma:server`

+To keep watching your test suites that you are working on, simply do `run npm karma:watch` for client side.
+Or `run npm mocha:server` to keep watching the unit tests on the server.

+## Browser Tests

+The browser spec runner can be opened in a browser to run your tests.
+For it to work, you must first run `npm run mocha:server`, and then open port 8080 in your browser.
+Example: `localhost::8080`

+## Coveralls

+This library is set up to integrate with Coveralls, and will automaticly publish your coverage report if you have created an account for your repo at **coveralls.io**

 ## Linting